ezula/better-images/readme.txt

 Tags: images, image, sharpen, sharpening, compress, compression, optimize, optimization, resize, resizing, original image, full image
 Requires at least: 5.3
 Tested up to: 5.4.1
-Stable tag: 1.1.0
+Stable tag: 1.2.0
 Requires PHP: 5.6
 License: GPLv2

 Tired of resizing, compressing, converting, optimizing and exporting images?
 This plugin will automagically do this hard work for you.

 == Description ==
-NOTE: Better Images only works with ImageMagick, not with GD.
-Install this plugin to check if you have ImageMagick installed.
-Read more in the FAQ section below.

 Tired of resizing, compressing, converting, optimizing and exporting images over and over again?
 Better Images is a plugin that automagically does this hard work for you.
 Just upload your image into the media library and the plugin will produce an image that is both better looking and smaller in size.
 And it will also resize the original full resolution image to save space.

 If you benefit from this plugin please consider [writing a review](https://wordpress.org/support/plugin/better-images/reviews/#new-post)!
-That would mean a lot for us.
+That would mean a lot to us.

 ## Here's everything that Better Images will do for you every time you upload an image: